Navigating the Backcountry with Stock

 - Line Distance – I use this feature to lay out a route on the map which I can follow later in the field.

 - Tracker - particularly useful for recording a track to or from a point or destination.

 My Stock Always Comes First

 These individuals injured or killed good riding and pack animals by being overly bold and uncaring.
 They had a lot of money and “it was just a horse or mule.”
-Often these animals stood in a pasture 11 months of the year, got shod and were put out into the backcountry regardless of their conditioning, age or anything else.
+Often these animals stood in a pasture 11 months of the year, got shod, and were put out into the backcountry regardless of their conditioning, age, or anything else.
 Personally, I learned long ago that my horses and my mules are my hunting partners and the last thing I want to do is put them in harm’s way.
 Hunting elk without my stock is like hunting birds without a bird dog….it is truly a shared experience and one that I will always treasure.

-My hunting partners share my affection for their stock and when presented with treacherous or otherwise dangerous trail or route conditions their stock comes first, regardless of how far they may have to walk or lead a single animal or pack string to safely negotiate the route.
+My hunting partners share my affection for their stock and when presented with treacherous or otherwise dangerous trail or route conditions their stock comes first, regardless of how far they may have to walk or lead a single animal or pack string to safely navigate the route.